True absolute encoder to star at automation technologies show

 Described by the organisers as ‘Manufacturing’s Marketplace for Automation and Assembly’, the ATX show includes robotics, control software, motors, drives and motion control systems.
 It is located in the Convention Center in Anaheim, California, and is co-located with complementary shows such as Medical Design & Manufacturing West, Plastec West, Electronics West and the Pacific Design & Manufacturing Show.

-Press release: True absolute encoder to star at automation technologies show
+News release: True absolute encoder to star at automation technologies show

 At ATX 2010, taking place in Anaheim, California, from February 9-11, Renishaw will focus heavily on its latest range of motion control products, including a true absolute optical encoder for rotary and linear applications, a unique track-mounted linear encoder scale system, and magnetic encoder chip.[144kB]